 Regular savings are an important part of financial health, whether you’re building up an emergency fund or saving for a comfortable retirement.
 Unfortunately, it’s not always easy to put aside a reliable sum every month, as bills mount up and busy lives eat into disposable income.

-One way to inject a little more certainty into your savings is a technique known as pay yourself first, or a little more dramatically, forced savings.
+One way to inject a little more certainty into your savings is a technique known as pay yourself first, automatic savings.
 Basically, it’s the simple act of automating the saving process.
 Here’s how it works.

 This is helpful in three main ways.

 - When the money is deducted from your account immediately after receipt, you’ll soon get used to not having the cash available.
 You can rearrange your budget to cover your essentials and discretionary spending without needing to worry about leaving a surplus for savings.